Self-Supervised Temporal Graph learning with Temporal and Structural Intensity Alignment: Experiment

 In the hyper-parameter settings, we select Adam \cite{kingma2014adam} optimizer with a learning rate $0.001$.
 The embedding dimension size $d$, the batch size $b$, the negative sampling number $Q$, and the historical sequence length $S$ are set to 128, 128, 1, and 10, respectively.
 We present the parameter sensitivity analysis on the effect of the hyper-parameters $Q$ and $S$ in Sect. \ref{para}.
 For the baseline methods, we keep their default parameter settings.

-To evaluate these methods' performance, we conduct link prediction and node dynamic prediction as basic tasks.
-In addition, we further discuss the effect of several parameters and modules on performance through ablation study, parameter sensitivity analysis, and loss convergence analysis.
+To evaluate these methods' performance, we conduct link prediction as the basic task.
+In addition, we further discuss the effect of several parameters and modules on performance through ablation study, parameter sensitivity analysis, loss convergence analysis, complexity comparison, and robustness analysis.